cezaraugusto/chromium-edge-launcher/README.md

 ### Acknowledgements

-This project started as a fork of, and is inspired by https://github.com/cezaraugusto/edge-launcher which is released under the Apache-2.0 License and is copyright of Google Inc.
+This project started as a fork of, and is inspired by https://github.com/cezaraugusto/chromium-edge-launcher which is released under the Apache-2.0 License, and is copyright of Google Inc. Original contributors and git commit history kept as-is after the fork.